Payum/Payum/src/Payum/Stripe/Resources/docs/raw-capture.md

 ## config.php

-Add a storage for the payment model:
+Add a storage for the gateway model:

 ```php
 <?php